Green car insurance quotes

 Share article

-Green car insurance simply refers to insurance for an electric, hybrid or sustainably fuelled car.
-With more of us choosing pure electric and plug-in hybrids, and with the sale of new diesel and petrol cars banned in the UK from 2030, it’s vital to get the right cover for your car.
-While specialist policies are available for electric cars, they can also be covered by regular car insurance.
+Insurance that’s specifically designed for an electric, hybrid or sustainably fuelled car With more of us choosing pure electric and plug-in hybrids, and with the sale of new diesel and petrol cars banned in the UK from 2035, many more UK insurance providers are now offering cover for eco-friendly cars.

-An eco-friendly car is one that has lower emissions than a conventional car - or no emissions at all.
+An eco-friendly car, or green car, is one that has lower emissions than a conventional car – or no emissions at all.
 It might use sustainable fuel, be electric or a hybrid.

 Types of green cars

-• Hybrid cars: these cars use a regular (combustion) engine and a battery-powered motor.
+• Hybrid cars: these use a regular (combustion) engine and a battery-powered motor.
 They have lower emissions because they use both energy sources to run.
-Example: Toyota Prius
+There are also plug-in hybrids with bigger batteries that can be charged in the same way as electric cars.

 What cover should I look for when insuring a green car?

-There’s a few special things to consider when choosing an insurance policy for your green car:
+However, there are a few things to consider when choosing an eco car insurance policy for your electric vehicle:

-• Running out of battery: if you have an electric vehicle, make sure you’re covered for recovery in case you run out of charge on your journey.
+• Running out of battery: make sure you’re covered for recovery in case you run out of charge on your journey.

 • Protection for your charging devices: look for policies that include cover for the charging unit and cables you need for your electric car.